10 Easy Exercises To Fight Hip Pain From Arthritis

 As we get older, there are a bunch of things that can make our hips act up.

-The biggest one is hip osteoarthritis, which happens when our hips go through wear and tear over time.
+The biggest one is hip osteoarthritis, which is usually caused by wear and tear on our joints over time.

-This can lead to stiffness and pain that can really take you down.
+This can cause stiffness and pain that can really take you down.

-Another trigger for flare-ups can be a significant increase in activity level.
-Going all out during workouts or even our daily routine can piss off our hip joints.
+Another trigger for flare-ups can be due to a big increase in your activity level.
+Going all out during workouts or even your daily routine can piss off your hip joints.

-Weight gain can also put more stress on our joints, making the situation worse.
+Weight gain can also put more stress on our joints, making it even worse.

-Diet and weather changes can also play havoc on our joints.
+Diet and weather changes can also play havoc on your joints.

-When you have a flare-up of hip pain, you must first check in with your healthcare provider.
+When you have a flare-up of hip pain, you really should check in with your healthcare provider.
 If you have an orthopedic surgeon, visiting them would be very helpful.

-You need to make sure that there is nothing more serious going on that needs to be addressed.
+You need to make sure that there’s nothing more serious going on that needs to be dealt with.

-Your healthcare team may also be able to offer different treatment options, such as medication, a cortisone injection, a few visits with a physical therapist, or even hip replacement surgery if needed.
+Your healthcare team may also be able to offer different treatment options, like medication, a cortisone injection, a few visits with a physical therapist, or even hip replacement surgery if needed.

 Simple Stretching and Strengthening Exercises

-After your healthcare provider gives you the green light to exercise, you should focus on exercises specifically targeting flexibility and strength for the hip.
+After your healthcare provider gives you the thumbs up to exercise, you should focus on exercises that target flexibility and strength for the hip.

 At first, gentle stretches and simple strengthening exercises are best to regain your range of motion and help decrease pain.

-Below are exercises that can be done while lying on your bed or couch, sitting or standing.
+Below are a few examples of exercises that can be done while lying on your bed or couch, sitting or standing.

 As you progress, you can slowly add resistance bands or weights to your hip exercises.